moliver28/research-handbook/content/handbook/engineering/development/dev/plan/product-planning.md

 During the planning and breakdown process we usually need to make issues and tasks that outline the technical work required.

 A Definition of Ready is an agreed set of guidelines for ensuring an issue or task is ready to be picked up and worked on.
-It's job is to provide a reference that we can use when deciding whether we can add the 'ready for development' workflow label and expect somebody to be able to complete the work.
+Its job is to provide a reference that we can use when deciding whether we can add the 'ready for development' workflow label and expect somebody to be able to complete the work.

 To determine whether an issue or task is suitable to be deemed 'ready for development', consider the following Definition of Ready.